Add: 6 floor, 6/A building, Xifa Yongqi science park, Tiezai road, Xixiang town, Baoan district,Shenzhen,China

 Rosin (R) flux: This resin is used on clean surfaces, and it leaves no residues after soldering.

 Rosin Mildly Activated(RMA) flux: This flux contains activators to clean solder coated lands and component terminations that enable the molten solder to wet the surrounding areas.

 Rosin Activated(RA) flux: This flux is the most active of these rosin fluxes, and it leaves lots of residues after the soldering process.

-2. No-clean flux: No-clean fluxes do not need cleaning after the soldering process.
+No-clean fluxes do not need cleaning after the soldering process.

-3. Water-soluble flux: Organic acid(OA) flux is also composed of resin and other organic materials.
+Organic acid(OA) flux is also composed of resin and other organic materials.
 Water-soluble flux has a good flux activity, and it gives the best soldering results.
 They can clean oxides and impurities that help in wetting.
 Thus cleaning the soldering surface.
 It can cause contamination on the PCB board, and therefore, it is good to be cautious during the cleaning.